Clarity Capital: Business activities

 KCPS Private Equity, today known as Kedma Capital, was founded and seeded by KCPS (now Clarity Capital).
 The first round of capital, $80 million, was raised in 2006 and since then further capital has been raised and the firm now manages around $250 million.
 The firm was spun off of Clarity Capital and today exists as its own company.

-KCPS Manof, was one of the special credit funds the Israeli Ministry of Finance decided to establish during the Great Financial Crises of 2008 to help support the Israeli economy.
+KCPS Manof, was one of the special credit funds the Israeli Ministry of Finance established during the Great Financial Crises of 2008 to help support the Israeli economy.
 Clarity Capital was selected as one of four firms that would run these funds.
 Each fund was seeded with about 500 million shekels and tasked with providing capital via either equity, debt, or both to Israeli firms as a source of non-banking finance.
 KCPS Manof made its first investments in 2009, and later on focused on returning capital to the investors.
 In 2013, it was reported KCPS Manof was far out-stripping Origo Manof, its sister and competing fund, as the expected lifetime return for fund stood at around 16%.

 In 2017, Clarity Capital announced the launch of a Socially-Responsible Investment strategy with Greeneye, an advisory firm specializing in the SRI field.